syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/getting-started.md

 By default, the width of the popup list automatically adjusts according to the MultiColumn ComboBox input element's width, and the height of the popup list has `300px`.

-The height and width of the popup list can also be customized using the `popupHeight` and `popupWidth` properties respectively.
+The height and width of the popup list can also be customized using the `PopupHeight` and `PopupWidth` properties respectively.

 In the following sample, popup list's width and height are configured.